Ch0pin/uncrackable/README.md

 ### [dontreload.apk.zip](https://github.com/Ch0pin/uncrackable/blob/main/dontReload.apk.zip)

 ```
 Franc shipped an Android feature that loads “trusted” web content into a WebView.
-The app receives a deep link containing a url parameter and decides whether to attach a privileged header:
+The app receives a deeplink
+containing a url parameter and decides whether to attach a privileged header:
 	•	If the target host equals www.example.com, it appends an internal Authentication Bearer header.
 	•	Otherwise, it loads the URL normally.

 Franc is proud of one thing: he locked the host.

-He ignored the security team’s note that “host validation without scheme enforcement is not an origin check.”
+He ignored the security team’s warnings about webview takeover ...

 “WebView takeover… so what… they can’t get my token.”